drlippman/IMathAS/readme.md

 ### Access Limits
 - `$CFG['GEN']['addteachersrights']`: Set to the minimum rights level needed to Add/Remove Teachers in a course.
 Defaults to 40 (Limited Course Creator rights).
 - `$CFG['GEN']['noimathasexportfornonadmins']`: Set to true to prevent non-admins from exporting a course in IMathAS backup/transfer format.
 - `$CFG['coursebrowserRightsToPromote']`: Set to the minimum rights level needed to Promote a course into the course browser.
 Defaults to 40 (Limited Course Creator rights).
-Requires setting up the course browser.`
+Requires setting up the course browser.
 - `$CFG['GEN']['noInstrExternalTools']`:  Set to true to prevent instructors from setting up new LTI tools (where IMathAS would be acting as consumer).
 They'll still be able to use any LTI tools set up by an Admin.
 - `$CFG['GEN']['noimathasimportfornonadmins']`:  Set to true to prevent non-admins from using the "Import Course Items" feature.
 - `$CFG['GEN']['noInstrUnenroll']`: Set to true to prevent instructors from Unenrolling students; they will only be able to lock out students.
 - `$CFG['GEN']['allowinstraddstus']`: Set to true to allow instructors to create new student accounts or import students from a file.
 Default to true.
 Generally not recommended on multi-school installs.
 - `$CFG['GEN']['allowinstraddbyusername']`: Set to true to prevent instructors from adding students to their course using usernames.
 Defaults to false.
 - `$CFG['GEN']['allowinstraddtutors']`:  Set to false to prevent teachers from adding tutors.
 Default to true.
-- `

 ### Personalization

 In addition to the `$CFG['CPS']['theme']` option described above for setting the default theme and even forcing the use of the default theme, you can also provide users with a limited selection of themes by defining the following:

 - `$CFG['CPS']['themelist']`: a comma-separated list of theme css files to allow as themes.
--`$CFG['CPS']['themenames']`: a comma-separated list of display names for the theme css files you included in `themelist`.
+- `$CFG['CPS']['themenames']`: a comma-separated list of display names for the theme css files you included in `themelist`.
 - `$CFG['GEN']['favicon']`:  Set this to override the default `/favicon.ico` path for a site favicon.
 - `$CFG['GEN']['headerscriptinclude']`:  Set to a file path, relative to web root.
 This file is included at the end of the `<head>` on every page.
 Handy for including custom script tags or additional CSS files.
 - `$CFG['GEN']['headerinclude']`:  Set to a file path, relative to web root.
 This file is included in the `<div class="headerwrapper">` at the top of the body on all pages.
 Handy for custom headers.